RkrSukant/janakisoft-health-fitness-app/README.md

-# Sukant's Boilerplate for a new flutter application.
+# Health and Fitness applciation for Janaki Soft
-A boilerplate for a new flutter project.
-With implementation for all necessary for a basic project.
+Health and Fitness Appliccation for Janaki Soft

 ## Dependencies:
 - dio